 Until around 2015, he created abstract paintings of overlapping rectangles with beautiful textures.
 Recently, he has been making works with stripes, which are not simply lines drawn horizontally but are created by the countless succession of beginning of brush strokes.

-Since then, he has been carefully mixing colours and taking time to make colour surface paintings, as if he has become mesmerised by the colours.
+Since then, he has been carefully mixing colors and taking time to make color surface paintings, as if he has become mesmerised by the colors.

 Between his early years and around 2015, he created works in which rectangular shapes overlap.
 They are abstract paintings that could look like patch-works or fields.
 What creates the unique textured surfaces is bumps created accidentally by the unevenness of the paints.

-When Takayama applies paints, he follows his own sets of rules.
+When KATSUNOBU applies paints, he follows his own sets of rules.

 For this series, he first applies the paints only horizontally, when the paints are dry, he then applies the paints vertically.
 Lumps are created where his brush strokes intersect, creating a rich texture.

 Recently, he has started making works with stripes.
 Paint layers on the sides of canvases and paint drops hardened at the bottom of canvases trigger the viewers to imagine his process of making these paintings.

 For this series, he repeatedly draws lines vertically.
 Upon reaching the bottom of the canvas, he moves on to the next column.
 When he fills the entire canvas with the series of lines, he moves to a slightly lower position and starts painting again, following the same rules.

 The viewers realise that what seems like horizontal stripes are actually not simply lines drawn horizontally, but are created by the a countless succession of beginnings of brush strokes.